-One of the most popular additions to a garden is a shed.
+One of the most popular additions to a garden is a shed, traditionally used for storage purposes or as a workshop and these days commonly as a man cave and normally a wooden structure.
 But sometimes you want something stronger than a wooden version – a brick shed is a perfect example.
 But before you grab that brick calculator to work out how many bricks you need, there’s one question to ask first.
 Do you need planning permission for a brick shed?

 Brick sheds and permitted development